Chapter 19 Debugging and Testing

 ## [ FAIL 1 | WARN 1 | SKIP 0 | PASS 7 ]

 The test_file() method will then give an overall printout of all the tests made, and list which passed, which gave warnings, and which were skipped.
-You can also run the test from inside RStudio: at the top-right you should see “Run Tests”–if you click on it, it will start an entirely new work session, and source the file to test it.
+You can also run the test from inside RStudio: when in a unit test file, you should see “Run Tests” at the top-right of the script pane–if you click on it, RStudio will start an entirely new work session, and source your file to test it.
 This is the best way to use these testing files.

-You can finally make an entire directory of these testing files, and run them all at once with test_dir().
-The usual way to store the files is in a tests/testthat/ directory inside your project.
+For a full testing work flow, put all the testing files in a single directory, and run them all at once with test_dir().
+The usual place to store testing files is in a tests/testthat/ directory inside your project.
 You can then have a tests/testthat.R file that runs test_dir() on the tests/testthat/ directory.
-The testthat package is designed to allow for including unit testing in an R package, but we are repurposing it for general projects here.
+The testthat package was designed for unit testing new R packages, but we are repurposing it for general projects here.

 In principle, if you are writing code to figure out why something is not working as expected, you should put that code in your testing folder so that you can run it again later, ensuring that any bug you fixed will stay fixed moving forward.